Why Healthy Habits Don’t Stick — Even When You’re Motivated

 2. Burns, D. D. (1980).Feeling Good: The New Mood Therapy.
 New American Library.

-• This book offers insights into cognitive therapy techniques for depression, emphasizing the power of thought patterns in shaping emotional well-being.
+• This book offers insights into cognitive therapy techniques for depression, emphasising the power of thought patterns in shaping emotional well-being.

 Disclaimer, Please Read: The information provided in this article is for illustrative and informational purposes only.
 It does not establish a therapist-patient relationship.
 For medical issues or emergencies, always consult with a licensed medical professional.
 For non-clinical challenges related to stress, anxiety, and other emotional or behavioural concerns, considering a consultation with a therapist may be beneficial.
 Bohangar City Practice is a registered Cognitive Behavioural Hypnotherapy practice, specialising in combining cognitive behavioural techniques with hypnosis to address various challenges and promote well-being.
 Any questions, please do reach out